Ballard Locks: Construction

 In early 1909, the Washington State Legislature appropriated $250,000, placed under the control of the Corps of Engineers, for excavation of the canal between Lake Union and Lake Washington.
 In June 1910, the US Congress gave its approval for the lock, on the condition that the rest of the canals along the route be paid for locally.
 Construction was then delayed by legal challenges, mainly by mill owners in Ballard who feared property damage and loss of waterfront in Salmon Bay, and by Lake Washington property owners.

 Under Major James.
 B. Cavanaugh, Chittenden's replacement as Seattle District Commander, construction of the Ballard, or Government, Locks connecting Salmon Bay to Shilshole Bay began in 1911, proceeding without further controversy or legal entanglements.
 In July 1912, the Locks gates were closed for the first time, turning Salmon Bay from saltwater to freshwater.
 The first ship passed through the locks on August 3, 1916.
 On August 25, 1916, the temporary dam at Montlake was breached.
 During the following three months, Lake Washington drained, lowering the water level by 8.8 ft and drying up more than 1000 acre of wetlands, as well as drying up the Black River and cutting off the Cedar River salmon run.

 The Cedar River was rerouted into Lake Washington to provide sufficient water flow for operating the Locks.
 Additionally the White River was rerouted into the Puyallup River.
 The Cedar and White Rivers both originally flowed into the Duwamish causing frequent flooding.
 The rerouting of the rivers opened up huge lowland areas for development but significantly disrupted the Duwamish salmon runs.
-To rectify this problem, salmon runs were reintroduced to migrate through the locks.
+To rectify this problem, salmon runs were reintroduced allowing the fish to migrate through the locks.
 The locks officially opened for boat traffic on May 8, 1917.
 The total cost of the project to that point was $3.5 million, with $2.5 million having come from the federal government and the rest from local governments.

 To allow for the intended boat traffic, three bridges were removed along the ship canal route, at Latona Avenue, Fremont, Stone Way.
 The Ballard and Fremont Bridges were completed in 1917, followed by the University Bridge in 1919, and Montlake Bridge in 1925.
 The University Bridge was improved in 1932, and in 1934 the Lake Washington Ship Canal project was declared complete.

 While generally a success, the project was not without its problems.
 Salt water began to make its way upstream toward Lake Union, requiring a system of siphons and flushing mechanisms.
 Because the Cedar River was the main water source both for the lakes and locks and for Seattle's potable water, at times there were problems maintaining an adequate water supply to maintain lake level and operate the locks.
 Conversely, with several rivers redirected, flooding worsened throughout the watershed.
 That last problem was exacerbated by logging, and at times during storms the locks had to be opened just to allow water to flow out.